CERT-Polska/drakvuf-sandbox/docs/usage/optional_features.rst

 ZFS storage backend
 -------------------
-If you want to install DRAKVUF Sandbox with a ZFS storage backend, you should perform the following extra steps before executing ``draksetup install`` command:
+If you want to install DRAKVUF Sandbox with a ZFS storage backend, you should perform the following extra steps before executing ``drakrun install`` command:

 1. Install ZFS on your machine (guide for: `Debian Buster <https://github.com/openzfs/zfs/wiki/Debian>`_, `Ubuntu 18.04 <https://ubuntu.com/tutorials/setup-zfs-storage-pool#2-installing-zfs>`_)
 2. Create a ZFS pool on a free partition: